jkadamczyk/jkadamczyk/README.md

 ### Hello! 👋

 My name is Jakub Adamczyk.
-People often call me Kuba, which is short for Jacob in Poland.
+People often call me Kuba, which is short for Jakub in Poland.

 Software Engineering is my passion and profession at the same time.

-My main area of expertise is React Native and Mobile Development in general.
+My main area of expertise is React Native and mobile app development in general.

-Apart from engineering, I like music, sports, cuisine, traveling, and movies.
+Apart from engineering, I like sports, music, cooking, and traveling.